GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
+> ### Very good professional programmers are ten times as productive as poor ones, at same training and two-year experience level.
 >
 > ~ *Fred Brooks*